Azure/azure-sdk/docs/golang/design.md

 {% include requirement/MUST id="golang-api-options-struct" %} define a `<MethodNameOptions>` structure for every method with optional parameters.
 This structure includes fields for all non-mandatory parameters.
 The structure can have fields added to it over time to simplify versioning.
 To disambiguate names, use the client type name for a prefix.

-{% include requirement/MUST id="golang-api-options-ptr" %} allow the user to pass a pointer to this structure as the last parameter.
+{% include requirement/MUST id="golang-api-options-ptr" %} allow the user to pass a pointer to the structure as the last parameter.
 If the user passes `nil`, then the method should assume appropriate default values for all the structure’s fields.
 Note that `nil` and a zero-initialized `<MethodNameOptions>` structure are **NOT** required to be semantically equivalent.

 {% include requirement/MUSTNOT id="golang-api-mocked-params" %} define a function or method to accept a client, iterator, or operation type as a parameter as this breaks the consumer's ability to mock the value.
 Instead, define an interface containing **only** the methods required by the caller and accept that interface as the parameter.